Homeowner comparing home equity loan vs personal loan options for a major renovation project

 How Do the Rates Actually Compare?

-Home equity loans offer significantly lower interest rates than personal loans because your home secures the debt.
-The rate gap is not marginal — it is 4 to 6 percentage points on average, which compounds into thousands of dollars over a 5- to 10-year repayment term.
+Secured debt is cheaper debt.
+Because your home backs a home equity loan, lenders accept lower rates in exchange for reduced default risk.
+The gap is not marginal: it runs 4 to 6 percentage points on average, which compounds into thousands of dollars over a 5- to 10-year repayment term.

-Personal loans are unsecured.
-Lenders price in default risk with no collateral, pushing rates higher.
+Unsecured lenders price in default risk with no collateral to fall back on, pushing rates higher.
 According to Bankrate’s current personal loan rate data, the average personal loan rate is 12.37% as of mid-2025.
 Borrowers with excellent credit (FICO above 760) may qualify for rates as low as 7%, but the median borrower pays far more.

 What Drives Each Rate?